Robo Story: Summary

 Robo Story follows the adventures of a small, orange-haired girl called Myrtille and her dog Loufi.
 In the opening title sequence we see Myrtille chase the mischievous Loufi onto a Space Shuttle that takes off with her inside.
 The ship crash lands on a world known as the Green Planet.

 The Green Planet is inhabited by robots.
 In the original French version these were the evil Rotors, and the friendly Robors.
 English language versions changed this slightly, renaming the evil robots the 'Wrigglers', and the friendly robots the 'Robos'.

 Wrigglers

-The Wrigglers were black and spindly, their torsos were shaped like steel drums, with domed heads that resembled safari hats.
-They were led by the White Wriggler, who was shaped somewhat like Darth Vader's helmet.
-He was in turn instructed by a disembodied voice known as 'Revered Reverence.'
-White Wriggler's frequent incompetence would lead to him being named the "lowest of the low" by the Revered Reverence, and turned black.
-Despite been the leader of the Wrigglers, White Wriggler was not particularly evil, his incompetence and lack of intelligence often made him more comical than villainous; he was also afraid of Loufi, (called Fluffy in the English version) the sight of whom would often turn him from a hostile dictator into a quivering heap.
+The Wrigglers are black and spindly, and their torsos are shaped like steel drums, with domed heads that resemble safari hats.
+They are led by the White Wriggler, whose visor is reminiscent of Darth Vader's helmet.
+He is in turn instructed by a disembodied voice known as 'Revered Reverence.'
+White Wriggler's frequent incompetence would lead to him being named the "lowest of the low" by the Revered Reverence and turned black.
+Despite being the leader of the Wrigglers, White Wriggler is not particularly evil; his incompetence and lack of intelligence often make him more comical than villainous.
+He is also afraid of Loufi, (called Fluffy in the English version) the sight of whom would often turn him from a hostile dictator into a quivering heap.